-The Elton Lectureship, along with the Elton Professorship, was endowed by Romeo Elton, professor of Classics at Brown University, and a personal friend of President Staughton of Columbian College.
-The Elton Lecture is offered annually on a philosophical subject of general public interest.
+The Elton Lectureship, along with the Elton Professorship, was endowed by Romeo Elton, a professor of classics at Brown University.
+Elton was a good friend of William Staughton, the first president of the original Columbian College before it became the George Washington University.
+The Elton Lecture is delivered annually on a philosophical subject of general public interest.

-The Griffith Lectureship has been renamed in honor of Dr. William B. Griffith.
-The lectureship was formerly named after Thomas M. Goutman, alumnus and benefactor, who is a distinguished attorney and former Chair of the Litigation Department at White and Williams, LLP, in Philadelphia.
-The Griffith Lecture was renamed at the request of Mr. Goutman and is offered annually on a subject related to ethics, social and political philosophy, or public affairs.
+The Griffith Lectureship honors William B. Griffith, former professor and chair of the Philosophy Department.
+The lectureship was formerly named after Thomas Goutman, BA ’76, a distinguished attorney and benefactor of the department.
+The Griffith Lecture was renamed at Goutman’s request and is delivered annually on a subject related to ethics, social and political philosophy or public affairs.

-The Thacher Lectureship is named in honor of Michael Thacher, alumnus and General Manager, Emeritus, of Public Relations and Communications, UNOCAL Corporation.
+The Thacher Lectureship was established in 2003 through the financial support of Michael Thacher, BA ’70, a former public affairs manager for global energy company Unocal Corporation.
 The Thacher Lecture is offered annually on a subject related to cognitive science, epistemology, logic, or philosophy of science and technology.

 This lecture series was funded by an anonymous GW Philosophy Department alumna to support early to mid-career women and/or philosophers from minority groups.
 As a philosophy professor herself, this alumna wished to recognize the excellent scholarship of younger women through a public lecture that would help advance their careers.
 The Sophia Lecture aims to inspire other philosophy departments to likewise showcase the scholarship of women and minority philosophers.